nddpj00/balanced-diet-menu-finder/README.md

 ### Content

 -  Tim Nelson from Code Institute for his walkthroughs of Thorin & Co and Taskmanager.
 These were a great resource when putting my app together and creating the databases.
+-  I took inspiration from the layout and features also contained in Tim Nelson's readme for his [2BN-Desserts Repo](https://github.com/TravelTimN/ci-milestone04-dcd/blob/main/README.md)
 -  Anna Greaves from Code Institute for her instructions on deploying the app.
 -  All remaining content was written by the developer.

 ### Media